Faecal incontinence in children (encopresis)

 As a result, liquid faeces from the small intestine may leak around the harder faeces in the large intestine and onto the underwear.
 At first it might just seem as if your child is not wiping their bottom properly.

 If left untreated, the bowel may expand to the extent that the whole movement just exits into the underwear.
-Because the stool is leaking around the impaction and isn’t being totally digested it can be very smelly and dark in colour.

-Is encopresis a behavioural problem?
+Is faecal incontinence a behavioural problem?

-Children with encopresis are not soiling their pants deliberately, and they can’t stop the ‘accidents’ from happening.
+Children with faecal incontinence are not soiling their pants deliberately, and they can’t stop the ‘accidents’ from happening.
 They are not being lazy or dirty, and must receive medical assistance to help resolve the problem.
-If the condition is not managed then it may well lead to the development of behavioural problems associated with shame and embarrassment.

-How is encopresis treated?
+How is faecal incontinence treated?

 • emptying the large intestine;